$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: Summary and Remarks

 After the Pseudo-Bang, the universe evolves in a first inflationary phase, a cosmological turnaround and then experiences a bounce, after which we have a second inflationary regime with a successful exit.
 Then the universe follows the standard thermal history of the sequence of radiation, matter and late-time acceleration epochs.
 Finally, the last phase as $t\to \infty$ is an everlasting Pseudo-Rip one, where the scale factor goes to infinity, the Hubble parameter goes to a constant, and its derivative to $0^{-}$.
 Interestingly enough, the origin and the fate of the universe are characterized by the same energy scale, $E\sim \sqrt{M_p H}\sim 10^{-12}$ GeV.
-Additionally, after the turnaround and after the bounce the universe exhibits the crossing of the phantom divide through finite time singularities of Type IV associated with de Sitter fixed points, which have almost the same energy scale, $E \sim 4\times 10^{12}$ GeV, with a time separation $\sim 10^{-32}$ s, in a phantom regime.
+Additionally, after the turnaround and after the bounce the universe exhibits the crossing of the phantom divide twice through a particular type of fixed points at which the slope $d\dot{H}/dH$ becomes infinite making them reachable in a finite time.
+These have almost the same energy scale, $E \sim 4\times 10^{12}$ GeV, with a time separation $\sim 10^{-32}$ s, in a phantom regime.
 It is this second phantom crossing that provides the second inflationary realization.
 We examined the evolution of the primordial fluctuations versus the Hubble radius, and we showed that all fluctuations are initially sub-horizon, which is consistent with the observations of acoustic peaks in the power spectrum of CMB anisotropies.
 This allows to naturally assume Bunch-Davies vacuum conditions of the quantum fluctuations around the initial vacuum state.
+Interestingly, the Pseudo-Bang phase resembles de Sitter case up to a sub-leading term, whereas the hypersurface is not space-like but null.
+In this sense, the Pseudo-Bang phase is not a genuine beginning and it can be preceded by a contraction phase at $H=-\beta$.